aws-samples/aws-media-services-simple-live-workflow/Live-Workshop-FAQ.md

 A. You might be using the MediaPackage’s Input URL instead of the Endpoint URL.
 For playback, you want to use the Endpoint URL.

 **Q. VOD playback doesn't work.
 Player just spins or starts from the live edge.**

 A. The ISO timestamp you entered for the Start or End time might be in the wrong format.
 Make sure it's in the following format: *YYYY-MM-DDTHH:MM:SS.SSSZ*.

+**Q. I can't delete my AWS Elemental MediaLive input.**

+A. Your input is still attached to a channel.
+You must first delete the channel before you can delete the input.

+**Q. I can't delete my AWS Elemental MediaLive channel.**

+A. Your channel is still in a running state.
+You must first stop the channel before you can delete it.